davidgsd/AllScan/README.md

 # Release Notes
 **v0.55 2023-01-22**<br>
 Major improvement to Keyed node status detection.
 ASL stats API data for many nodes shows a 0 stats.keyed value even when the node is in fact keyed.
-Testing revealed that stats.totalkeyups count is valid in however and thus keyed status can be detected from changes in stats.totalkeyups and stats.totaltxtime between stats requests.
-The '#' column for the node is now highlighted in red / dark red if stats.keyed=1 or if stats.keyups count increased and stats.totaltxtime increased by > 10 secs since the previous stats request for that node, and will remain highlighted for 2 minutes after.
+Testing revealed that stats.totalkeyups count is valid however and thus keyed status can be detected from changes in stats.totalkeyups and stats.totaltxtime between stats requests.
+The '#' column for the node is now highlighted in red/dark red if stats.keyed=1, or if stats.keyups count increased and stats.totaltxtime increased by > 10 secs since the previous stats request for that node, and will remain highlighted for 2 minutes after.

 **v0.53 2023-01-21**<br>
 Performance optimizations.
 Fix issue that would cause an unnecessary database write on every page load/stats request for logged-in users.
 Fix JS console warning re. no SameSite cookie parameter.
 Specify AllScan's dir ($urlbase/) for cookie paths.